Last updated on 23 August 2022 by Sara Pegarella (Law school graduate, B.A. in English/Writing. In-house writer at TermsFeed)

-When you sign up to use AdSense, you must agree to Terms and Conditions agreement of Google AdSense.
+When you sign up to use AdSense, you must agree to Google AdSense's Terms of Service.

 These can include but are not limited to cookies placement, location information, and specific device information.
 Options for how users can manage cookies should be included (especially to comply with EU Cookies Directive), but you can do this through a Cookies Policy as well.

 Section 10 also dictates that you use "commercially reasonable efforts" to ensure that you obtain consent to place and access cookies on a user's device when this is required by law.